pixelartrpg/GodotTutorials/README.md

 Ive attached an AudioStreamPlayer2D to the player scene that will play an opening or locked sound when you try to open a chest.
 Using a preloader to pull in the sound files.

+Chests have an exported variable for what they contain.
+Currently only setup for Coins and Armor.
+When you open a chest that is Coins, it plays a small Particle2D effect of tiny coins coming out of the box.
+If the chest is set to Armor it plays a single piece of armor coming out of the chest.
+These are just to basic examples of using a particle effect.

 I have also added a label at the top of the world scene that updates with the players chestKeys value.